|

 horizontal against the ground, though still enveloped by the master

 huntress' coils.
-Dr. Ross head was pointed up toward the python's maw, while
+Dr. Ross head was pointed up toward the python's maw,

 his sneaker-clad feet were down near the tail tip.
-She continued to stare
+She continued to

 at Dr. Ross head for a moment, before slowly opening her jaws.
 The coon